Quality Child Care in a Homelike Setting in Pleasant Prairie

 Water is offered many times throughout the day.
 Healthy snacks consist of yogurts, fresh or canned fruits, crackers, cheese and Nutri-Grain bars to name a few.
 Allergies and food restrictions will be honored on an individual basis.

-Our purpose is to provide activities that enhance your child’s need for exploration.
+Our purpose is to provide activities that enhance your child’s need for exploration and our programs are designed around that.
 Our teachers give your toddler an environment geared toward exploration through safe and organized activities.
 Each classroom is designed around activity-based centers to encourage and challenge your child each and every day.

 - Gross motor play – Indoor gym includes rocking and riding toys, small climbing structures; outdoor fenced-in playground features large climbing structures, swings and enough space to run off a little energy